 Arts and Communication

-The Arts and Communication Division houses three departments: English, Foreign Language, and Speech.
-These departments’ course offerings fulfill three Cisco College core curriculum component areas as defined and required by the Texas Higher Education Coordinating Board
+The Arts and Communication Division houses four departments: English, Foreign Language, Speech, and Art.
+These departments’ course offerings fulfill three Cisco College core curriculum component areas as defined and required by the Texas Higher Education Coordinating Board.

-English, Foreign Language, and Speech classes are offered year round, including summer sessions and 12-day mini-mesters in May, July and December.
-Day, evening, online, and hybrid courses are available in order to accommodate a variety of scheduling needs.
+English, Foreign Language, Speech, and Art classes are offered year round, including summer sessions and 12-day mini-mesters in May.
+Day, evening, online, and, occasionally, hybrid courses are available in order to accommodate a variety of scheduling needs.
 College level courses are transferable and may be applied towards a four-year bachelor's degree, a two year associate's degree or a technical certificate program.

 Office Phone: 325.794.4426